Methodology

 Gate 3: accessibility.

 Can a validator reach the named source?
 If the host blocks validator traffic, we route to a verified alternate with the same fact.
-If no alternate exists (paywall, login, captcha, pure-consensus subjective market), the market goes to Currently held.
+If no alternate exists (paywall, login, captcha, pure-consensus subjective market), the market goes to Currently unresolvable.

 Off-chain step: deeper-page agent.